msyamkumar/cs220-projects/spring20/p10/stage2.md

 <img src="imgs/2-23.PNG" width="400">

-#### Question 24: What is the correlation between GDP per capita and number of phones per capita?
+#### Question 24: What is the correlation between GDP per capita and net-migration?
 If you have a DataFrame `df`, then calling `df.corr()` will present a table showing the Pearson correlation between every pair of columns in df.
 A correlation of 1 is the max (so, for example, every column is correlated perfectly with itself).
 A high correlation between columns X and Y means that large X values tend to coincide with large Y values and small X values tend to coincide with small Y values.
 In some of the questions, you'll observe negative correlations (-1 being the smallest).
 This means that large X values tend to coincide with small Y values and vice versa.

 Does this correlation value coincide with the pattern you saw in question 23?